How to Do Things without Words: Modeling Semantic Drift of Emoji: Introduction

 \ignore{ , , and are the graphic interpretations of {\texttt{U+1F52B}} in iOS v13.2, Android v10, Twitter v12.2, and Facebook v2.0, respectively. }

-\paragraph{Semantic Drift} Language keeps on changing.
+\paragraph{Semantic Drift} Language keeps changing.
 Semantic drift, often referred to as semantic shift or semantic change, is the process in which words change their meaning over time \cite{hock2009language}.
-Classic examples include `gay' and 'virus', originally meaning, `happy' and `a type of an infectious agent affecting organisms' (respectively), now used in other senses as well -- gay being primarily used as `homosexual', and `virus' frequently used figuratively to describe a `computer viruses'. `Viral', originally a `disease caused by a virus', now describes trends that spread quickly.
+Classic examples include `gay', originally meaning `happy' or `cheerful', now used to describe a sexual orientation; and `awful', originally meaning majestic, then used as `horrible' before gaining the opposite meaning -- `wonderful' \cite{hamilton2016diachronic}.

-Broadly speaking, a semantic shift is a grass-root process -- a result of the way the speaker community use language, rather than a shift forced by a regulatory body.
-That is, an institution (e.g., a corporation) may develop an `anti-virus' but speakers may not adopt the new use of the word.
+Broadly speaking, a semantic shift is a grass-root process -- a result of the way the speaker community use the language, rather than a shift forced by a regulatory body.
+That is, an institution (e.g., a corporation) may develop an `anti-virus' (referring to a computer virus, rather than an infectious agent that replicates within a host organism) but speakers may not adopt the new use of the word.
 Organized social groups can press for a change in the ways words should/not be used (e.g., negro, retard, or guys) but these efforts are not institutionalized.
 Standardization enforced by language regulatory bodies tend to fail, as famously illustrated by the evolution of the French negation \cite{jespersen1917negation,dahl1979typology,hock2009language}.

 \paragraph{Emoji vs. Written Text} Emoji is unique in the way it combines four elements, each is governed by a different mechanism: (i) a subtle contextual meaning (like many proper words in the language), (ii) a strict ``spelling'' (the Unicode code), (iii) a formal description (e.g., ``face with tears of joy'') decided by a regulatory body (the Unicode Consortium), and (iv) a flexible visual standard decided by any number of a third-party organizations.
 Together, these elements restrict the ways in which emoji can be creatively manipulated by the users.
-While a user can write `coz' instead of the formal dictionary entry `because', or `on da fon wit ma ma' instead of ``on the phone with my mother'', she cannot be playful with the unicode of a specific smiley from the `emoji dictionary'.
+While users can write `coz' instead of the formal dictionary entry `because', or `on da fon wit ma ma' instead of ``on the phone with my mother'', they cannot be playful with the unicode of a specific smiley from the `emoji dictionary'.
 Creativity is typically achieved by emoji collocations and by allusions inspired by visual features.
 The eggplant emoji , for example, is commonly used as a sexual reference to the male genitalia (replacing the , previously used for the same purpose).